Barbara Rosenthal facts for kids

 At age 11, Rosenthal was a weekly columnist for her town newspaper, The Franklin Square Bulletin.

 Rosenthal attended the Brooklyn Museum Art School, studying figure drawing and painting with instructor Isaac Soyer.
-In 1962–64; she attended the Art Students' League, focusing on figure drawing and painting.
+In 1962–64, she attended the Art Students' League, focusing on figure drawing and painting.
 During 1964-66, she studied Art History at New York University.
-She attended Carnegie-Mellon University and during her sophomore and senior years was editor of the literary-art magazine, Patterns.
+She attended Carnegie-Mellon University and during her sophomore and senior years was editor of the literary art magazine, Patterns.
 In 1968–69, she spent her junior year at Temple University/Tyler School of Art in Rome, Italy, studying art and art history.
 She received her BFA in painting from Carnegie-Mellon in 1970.
-She then attended The City University of New York/City College, for education and psychology in 1970–71; Seattle Pacific College, for media and education of the gifted in 1972–73; and received her MFA in painting at The City University of New York/Queens College in 1975.
+She then attended The City University of New York/City College, for Education and Psychology in 1970–71; Seattle Pacific College, for Media and education of the Gifted in 1972–73; and received her MFA in painting at The City University of New York/Queens College in 1975.

 Teaching positions and other employment

 Rosenthal's first college teaching position was as a sabbatical replacement instructor of painting at Stephens College, Columbia, Missouri, in 1976–77.
-In 1982, with video pioneer Bill Creston, she founded eMediaLoft.org and .com.
+In 1982, with video pioneer Bill Creston, she founded eMediaLoft.org.
 Since 1990, Rosenthal has taught writing as an adjunct lecturer at the College of Staten Island of The City University of New York (CUNY/CSI).
 Rosenthal has also taught photography, video, multi-media, painting, drawing, design, crafts, and art history at other colleges, including, among those in New York, The School of Visual Arts (SVA) and Parsons School of Design, where she was editor and producer of The College Council Faculty Affairs Newsletter.
 She also taught as an Adjunct Assistant Professor of Photography at SUNY/Nassau in 1994.
 She co-founded the Outrageous Consortium with filmmaker Margot Niederland in 2005; and founded The Museum of Modern Media in NYC, in 2006.

 Activism